 [GRPE/WP.29] recommends the ITC strategy to adopt a clear vision supporting the decarbonization of global inland transport by 2050.

+[GRPE/WP.29] recommends the ITC strategy to adopt the multi-pathway approach, encompassing every available means towards carbon neutrality to enable choosing the most adequate solution for each use case and place and take into account the specificities of each jurisdiction.

 [GRPE/WP.29] recommends the ITC strategy to include a mission to monitor progress on the decarbonization of inland transport globally, via a data collection mechanism, that could potentially be hosted under the Working party on transport statistics (WP.6), and/or provide regular updates as part of the biennial report (para 42).